 ZEINA HASHEM BECK

-Zeina’s writing covers a variety of topics: Arab culture, home, exile, family narratives, language, identity, women, and religion.
+Zeina’s writing covers a variety of topics: Arab culture, home, exile, family narratives, language, identity, female voices, and religion.
 Her poetry often exists at the intersections of the personal & the political, the divine & the profane, the self & the other.
-It demands that we witness, resists the orientalist’s gaze, creates small bridges, and insists on loving the broken world, on the power of song even in the dark times.
+She is interested in poetry that witnesses, resists the orientalist’s gaze, creates small bridges, and insists on loving the broken world, on the power of song even in the dark times.
 Educated in Arabic, English, and French, her poems are often reflections on linguistic and cultural translation.
+She’s recently been working with a bilingual English / Arabic poetic form she calls the Duet.
 She lives with her husband and two daughters in Dubai, where she has founded and hosts a Dubai-based open mic night called PUNCH.
-Her readings have a strong performative quality, and she performs her poetry both in the Middle East and internationally.
+She reads her poetry both in the Middle East and internationally.

 For booking, please contact Zeina on email@example.com

 Twitter and Instagram: @zeinabeck

 For review copies of Louder than Hearts, contact Jocelyn Lovering: firstname.lastname@example.org